rehierl/node-tree-outliner/2-0-core-design/0-2-sections.md

 **CLARIFICATION**
 A sectioning node can only be associated with a presequent section.

-That is, because a sectioning node does not belong to its own section.
+That is because a sectioning node does not belong to its own section.

 **CLARIFICATION**
 The structure of all sections is referred to as a tree's "outline".